Cathedral Basilica of the Assumption (Covington, Kentucky): Willis pipe organ

-The cathedral houses three pipe organs.
-The south transept gallery holds the pipe organ designed by Henry Willis III during his tenure at the Wicks Organ Company of Highland, Illinois.
-This organ was blessed on February 12, 1933, in a ceremony that also commemorated the anniversary of Pope Pius XI's coronation.
-Originally a three-manual console with 43 ranks of pipes, Aultz-Kersting Organ renovated and enlarged this instrument in 1982 to four-manuals with 65 ranks.
+The south transept gallery holds the four-manual Willis pipe organ.
+It was designed by Henry Willis III at the Wicks Organ Company of Highland, Illinois.
+This organ was blessed on February 12, 1933.
+The original pipe organ had a three-manual console with 43 ranks of pipes.
+However, the Aultz-Kersting Pipe Organ Company of Cincinnati renovated the Willis pipe organ in 1982 and enlarged it to four-manuals with 65 ranks.